 The building design will incorporate all standard energy reduction methods such as insulation that meets building code.
+Strategies to achieve this are discussed in further detail in the report prepared by Ecovert.

 The building design will incorporate water reduction measures through the use of low flow toilets and low flow faucets.
+Strategies to achieve this are discussed in further detail in the report prepared by Ecovert.